shohei-shibata/jkv/src/projects/exergi.md

 ---
 image: "../images/exergi_featured.jpg"
 imageAltText: "Image of an Electric UTV"
-title: "Electric UTV"
+title: "Hybrid Electric UTV"
 category: "Projects"
 slug: "exergi-utv"
 ---

 # Project Idea

-Our client, [Exergi Predictive](https://www.exergipredictive.com/), develops AI-based software solutions for energy management of military vehicles.
-They were looking to showcase their solutions to the United States Department of Defense.
+Our client, [Exergi Predictive](https://www.exergipredictive.com/), predictive software solutions for energy management of military vehicles.
+They were looking to showcase their solutions to the United States Department of Defense and needed help with prototyping a solution.

 They approached us to help build the vehicle platform, which would be used to demonstrate their software to the DoD.

 # Concept

 Based on what we learned through benchmarking, we selected a Light Off-Highway Vehicle (Bobcat 2200) as the base vehicle.
 The vehicle was to be primarily driven by a 15kW Electric Motor.
-The diesel engine which came originally with the Bobcat would be utilized as an on-board generator to recharge the battery.
+The diesel engine, which came originally with the Bobcat, would be utilized as an on-board generator to recharge the battery and provide extended range.

 ![Bobcat 2200](../images/exergi_1.png)